NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Experiments

 \section{Experiments}

 In this section, we present Team CoSTAR's multi-year effort to validate NeBula technologies on physical and virtual systems.
 We first briefly discuss our simulation-based validation approach, and then discuss the performance of NeBula on heterogeneous physical robot teams in various challenging real-world environments.
+The videos in ~\cite{youtubeurbanandtunnelvideo,youtubespotpaper,youtubeAutonomousCaveExploration,youtubeBDLavaTube, youtubeMarsDog} depicts some highlights of these runs.